duyluonglc/lucid-mongo/README.md

 [![Coverage Status](https://img.shields.io/coveralls/duyluonglc/lucid-mongo/develop.svg)](https://coveralls.io/github/duyluonglc/lucid-mongo?branch=develop)
 [![Greenkeeper badge](https://badges.greenkeeper.io/duyluonglc/lucid-mongo.svg)](https://greenkeeper.io/)
 > :pray: This repository is base on @adonis/lucid and only work with mongodb.

-lucid-mongo is a mongo query builder and ORM.
-It also has support for database migrations, seeds and factories as @adonis/lucid.

 ## Features?

 Apart from being just a query builder, lucid-mongo has following features.